International log prices improve but fuel costs starting to bite

 Manulife Forest Management NZ Ltd general manager Kerry Ellem said the only disruption to log prices and the export market at this stage was Covid.

 "Things are looking better and while log prices have improved, the cost of international freight is quite high so they cancel each other out.
-It costs around $US$70 a ton to send logs from New Zealand to China at present and that cost was $40 in January.
+It costs around US$70 a ton to send logs from New Zealand to China at present and that was $40 in January.

-He said Manulife's first priority was to supply New Zealand sawmills with good-quality logs while those unsuitable for the domestic market was exported.
+He said Manulife's first priority was to supply New Zealand sawmills with good-quality logs while those unsuitable for the domestic market were exported.

 Northport has a total log capacity of 250,000 tonnes.